 Stroke education group

-Although primarily for current Riverside Rehabilitation Institute patients who have had a stroke and their family members, this group also welcomes survivors and their caregivers in the community.
+Although primarily for current Riverside Rehabilitation Hospital patients who have had a stroke and their family members, this group also welcomes survivors and their caregivers in the community.
 The group provides education on stroke such as types of strokes, symptoms, risk factors, effects of stroke and lifestyle changes to prevent recurrent stroke.

 - Learn more: Stroke Education Group